top of page

 New Music

-McKenzie is becoming increasingly known for her work with contemporary repertoire, both in performing existing works and premiering new ones.
-Recent repertoire highlights include Abigail Richardson-Schulte’s Alligator Pie with the Regina Symphony Orchestra and Ana Sokolovic’s SATB song cycle dawn always begins in the bones in a joint initiative with the University of Manitoba and University of Toronto, with performances in both provinces.
+Winner of the 2023 Eckhardt-Gramatté National Music Competition, McKenzie is one of Canada's rising stars in the field of contemporary music.
+As a Britten Pears Young Artist, McKenzie premiered orchestral works by Beatrice Ferreira and Marcus Rock at the 2023 Aldeburgh Festival, and performed a joint recital of contemporary works in Benjamin Britten's library.
+Other recent repertoire highlights include Abigail Richardson-Schulte’s Alligator Pie with the Regina Symphony Orchestra and Ana Sokolovic’s SATB song cycle dawn always begins in the bones in a joint initiative with the University of Manitoba and University of Toronto, with performances in both provinces.
 She is a proud co-founder of Slow Rise Music, a concert organization devoted to pushing boundaries and fostering creative collaboration within contemporary vocal music.
-She has premiered compositions by Isaac Zee, Tristan Zaba, Priam David, and Anika-France Forget, and mostly recently she performed a new composition for amplified soprano and electronics by Kitty Xiao, commissioned by Slow Rise Music.
+Other notable commissions/premieres include compositions by Isaac Zee, Tristan Zaba, Priam David, Anika-France Forget, and Kitty Xiao.
+Mostly recently, she premiered Keith Hamel's Breath, which she performed across Canada along with other repertoire during her Eckhardt-Gramatté Winner's tour with pianist Danielle Guina.

 Opera

-As a singing actor, McKenzie has performed a variety of opera roles, with highlights including Madame Herz in Der Schauspieldirektor (Eastman Opera Theatre), Gretel in Hansel and Gretel (University of Manitoba Opera in Schools), La bergère Louis XV in L'enfant et les sortileges (Eastman Opera Theatre), and Novizie in Suor Angelica (Manitoba Underground Opera).
+As a singing actor, McKenzie has performed a variety of opera roles, with highlights including Aurore in Le Portrait de Manon (Vancouver Opera), Madame Herz in Der Schauspieldirektor (Eastman Opera Theatre), Gretel in Hansel and Gretel (University of Manitoba Opera in Schools), La bergère Louis XV in L'enfant et les sortileges (Eastman Opera Theatre), and Novizie in Suor Angelica (Manitoba Underground Opera).
 During the pandemic, she sang her first virtual role as Bessie Brent in The Shop Girl in live Zoom performances with COSA Canada.
-As winner of the 2020 Gordon C. Wallis memorial opera competition, she was granted opportunities to sing with the Regina and Saskatoon Symphony Orchestras and funds for future artistic development.
+As winner of the 2020 Gordon C. Wallis memorial opera competition, she was granted opportunities to sing with the Regina and Saskatoon Symphony Orchestras.

 Early Music and Ensemble Singing

-Fascinated by Baroque repertoire, McKenzie sang the role of Venere in a concert version of Rossi’s L’Orfeo among other repertoire with the Eastman Collegium Musicum, she performed Rameau's solo cantata Le Berger fidèle at the Rochester Early Music Festival, and she was a frequent soloist with the Eastman Bach Cantata series.
+Fascinated by Baroque repertoire, in 2022 McKenzie was thrilled to return to her home province to sing Messiah with the Saskatoon symphony.
+During her graduate studies, she sang the role of Venere in a concert version of Rossi’s L’Orfeo with the Eastman Collegium Musicum, performed Rameau's solo cantata Le Berger fidèle at the Rochester Early Music Festival, and was a frequent soloist with the Eastman Bach Cantata series.
 In addition to her solo work, McKenzie loves performing as a chorister.
-In the 21/22 season, she was section lead for the Amadeus Choir and the Toronto Chamber Choir, also appearing as a soloist with each ensemble.
+She has served as section lead for the Amadeus Choir and the Toronto Chamber Choir, also appearing as a soloist with each ensemble.
 As a former member of Winnipeg ensemble Dead of Winter, McKenzie sang several times at the renowned Winnipeg New Music Festival, most memorably as Queen Tye in excerpts from Phillip Glass’s Akhnaten, and in excerpts from Meredith Monk’s Book of Days workshopped with the composer.

 Art Song